johnamdickson/portfolio-project-4/README.md

   - The login or sign in page consists of a simple form with clear instructions within a responsive container where the user can log in with ease providing a username and password.
   - The background of the form is the home page hero image, blurred and in greyscale to create a subtle link with the site.
   - Clicking on the log in button directs the user to the home page and and alert informs the user they have successfully logged in.
-  - The user status in the footer updates to display the username of the currently logged in user.
+  - The user status in the footer updates to display the username of the currently logged in user.<br><br>
   ![login](README-files/login.gif)
 - __Register Page__
   - The register or sign up page also consists of a simple form with clear instructions within a responsive container where the user can register with ease by selecting a username and password before hitting the register button.
-  - As in the login page, the background of the form is the home page hero image.
+  - As in the login page, the background of the form is the home page hero image.<br><br>
   ![login](README-files/register.png)
 - __Home Page__
   - A hero image and call out with an overview of the tool features are at the forefront of the home page to draw in the user and explain the concept of the site.<br><br>